Have your say at Discuss.nzButterfly.info the Butterfly forum for NZ Login Register

 Lifecycle

-Note: this is a guide only based on Australian populations & general flight times of imagos.
+Note: this is a guide only based on Australian populations and general flight times of imagos.
 New Zealand records show all stages can be found all year round.
 A lot more research needs to be done to improve accuracy.

 Lifecycle of the Long-tailed Blue